groteck/dotfiles/README.md

 **YADR is an opinionated dotfile repo that will make your heart sing**

+  * I use ubuntu, OSX configurations may be slightly different.
   * YADR takes a curated set of the best of the best in plugins, dotfile repos and ties them all together into a cohesive system.
   * More than 90 vim plugins, all under one roof, working together.
   * Each plugin is researched and configured to be at its best and to work with other plugins.
 Often times, better keymaps are provided.
 See `.yadr/vim/settings` and `.yadr/zsh/`for some examples.